ACCOUNTING TERMINOLOGY-GLOSSARY

 Prepaid Expense

-Payment for expense in an accounting period, the benefit for which will accrue in the subsequent accounting period(s).
+for expense in an accounting period, the benefit for which will accrue in the

 Prime Cost

-The total cost of direct materials, direct wages and other direct production expenses.
+total cost of direct materials, direct wages and other direct production

 Prior Period Item